ChengshunShang1996/DEMGen/README.md

 - Each contact is evaluated through several time steps in an explicit integration scheme.
 - Contact models relate the amount of overlap between neighboring particles to the forces between them.
 - Other physical interactions (e.g. thermal) may also be related to the overlap between particles.
-- The shape of the particles is kept unchanged during and after contacts.
+- The shape of the particles is kept unchanged during and after contact.

 ## DEMGen Dependencies

-DEMGen is fully written in the [Python][python_website] programming language, and adopts the Object Oriented Programming (OOP) paradigm to offer modularity and extensibility.
+DEMGen is fully written in the Pythonpython_website programming language and adopts the Object Oriented Programming (OOP) paradigm to offer modularity and extensibility.

 Please make sure you have installed Python3.X.X on your PC.
 Currently, [Python3.10.0][python310_website] is recommended, as other versions haven't been tested.